hummusaki/hummusaki/README.md

 I use Firefox Developer edition, a 27" 2k as a primary and a vertical 24" 1080p vertically aligned as a second, alongside Silver Speeds in a K70 Mk2 (not the best for typing, but the responsiveness is what caught my eye).

 ## What I know
-I've been doing Frontend since September 2019 and now I know the basics of Python, JavaScript, C#, SQL, and learning C++.
+I've been doing frontend since September 2019 and now I know the basics of Python, JavaScript, C#, SQL, and learning C++.
 I also eventually want to get into frameworks, but don't have a reason to do so right now.

 ## Contact Me